-Changes in this permit for Outfall #001 include the recalculation of Ammonia as Nitrogen limits, and E. coli limits will now be 126 #/100 mL daily maximum and monitoring only for monthly average.
+Changes in this permit for Outfall #001 include the addition of a maximum limit of 9.0 SU for pH, the recalculation of Ammonia as N final effluent limits, and interim monitoring for E. coli was removed because the presence of E. coli is assumed in domestic wastewater.
 See Part VI of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.
-Special conditions were updated to include the use the Electronic Discharge Monitoring Report (eDMR) Submission System; the removal of general criteria as a special condition as the permit writer evaluated each narrative statement in Part VI - Effluent Limits Determination for reasonable potential to cause or contribute to an excursion of the criteria and established numeric effluent limitations where necessary; and the removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 8.
+Special conditions were updated to include the removal of general criteria as a special condition as the permit writer evaluated each narrative statement in Part VI - Effluent Limits Determination for reasonable potential to cause or contribute to an excursion of the criteria and established numeric effluent limitations where necessary and updated requirements for the Electronic Discharge Monitoring Report (eDMR) Submission System.
+The schedule of compliance end date has been extended from April 30, 2023 to June 30, 2023 for administrative purposes when reporting discharge monitoring reports electronically.